LoreStudio-Charles/Virtue/README.md

 Hurry back to gather your siblings, rallying their strength to help the dog together, demonstrating the power of **Temperance** in your response as you work with your siblings to overcome the briars as a united front.
 Rush to the rescue and face the thorns alone, freeing the dog with determination and courage, embodying **Valor** in your choice to help, regardless of the risk to yourself.
 ##### Footer
-In this moment, you stand at a crossroads, a child learning that every choice carries weight and that the path of the heart isn’t always the easiest one to follow.
+In this moment, you stand at a crossroads, a child learning that every choice carries weight and that the path of the heart isn't always the easiest one to follow.
 What happens next is up to you.

 #### Justice, Faith, or Perseverance
 The sun hangs low in the sky, casting a warm glow over the fields of Swansea as you stride across the familiar paths of your family's farm.
 The voices of your siblings fade into the distance as you approach the village, a sense of unease settling in your chest.
 There are whispers in town—rumors of trouble brewing, tales of stolen crops, and harsh words exchanged between neighbors.
 As you reach the edge of the village, the commotion draws your attention.
 A crowd has gathered, anger and fear palpable in the air.
 You step closer, your heart pounding as you hear shouts accusing a struggling farmer, Edgar, of theft.
 He stands in the center, his face pale and trembling, hands raised in a plea for understanding.
 You know Edgar well; he has always been kind to your family, sharing what little he has when times are tough.
 “Enough!” a voice booms from somewhere in the crowd, a farmer from a neighboring plot whose resentment towards Edgar has festered for years.
-“He’s been caught red-handed!
-It’s time he faces justice for his misdeeds.”
+“He's been caught red-handed!
+It's time he faces justice for his misdeeds.”
 You feel a surge of anger rising within you.
-You know Edgar wouldn’t steal; you think desperation drives people to do things they usually wouldn’t.
+You know Edgar wouldn't steal; you think desperation drives people to do things they usually wouldn't.
 Yet, the majority seems set on punishment and ready to act without hearing him out.
-As the voices grow louder, you realize you’re at a crossroads.
+As the voices grow louder, you realize you're at a crossroads.
 You could:
 ##### Option Cards
 Step forward and defend Edgar, demanding that **Justice** be served once the truth is established, even if it means putting yourself in the line of scorn from the villagers.
 Trust in the stories of **Faith** your mother shared—that Loving Father will provide for all.
 You restore the stolen crops, knowing that you risk personal loss unless you discover what happened to the crops.
 Choose **Perseverance**, calm the crowd, and seek out proof of Edgar's innocence quietly in the shadows.
 Find the culprit behind the theft while keeping Edgar safe from the fierce judgment of the villagers.
 ##### Footer
-In this moment, you understand that the weight of your choice could change Edgar’s fate and reshape the bonds within your community.
+In this moment, you understand that the weight of your choice could change Edgar's fate and reshape the bonds within your community.
 What happens next is up to you.

 ### Sailor